sveljko/cppbound/README.md

 There are:

 * Range bound integers.
 Like in Ada.
-Beside being statically bound (say, from 0 to 5), they also cannot overflow (actually more like Spark/Ada).
+Beside being statically bound (say, from 0 to 5), they also cannot overflow (more like Spark/Ada).
 * Dimension bound arrays.
 Similar to `std::array<>`, but, indexing is checked to be in range at compile time (with range bound integers) and there are no potentially unsafe interfaces.
 Invalid iterators point to a "safety spot", so